 When I woke several hours later, I felt like I had been shot at, missed, shit at, and hit all over.

 My joints were stiff.
 The cut across my chest was a congealed mass of blood and ash.
 Small nicks, cuts, and burns covered me.
 The stench of singed hair and blood filled my nostrils.
 Moving gingerly, I opened the shutters, squinting at the bright light as my eyes adjusted.
 The yard was just how I remembered it from last night.
-Full of burnt debris with a giant mangled corpse near the ruination that had once been my barn.
+Full of burnt debris with a giant mangled corpse near the ruination that had been my barn.

 As for the inside of the house, it looked like someone had been murdered.
 Blood was smeared from where I’d fumbled my way inside.
 The trail led from inside the door, up against the wall, and across the floor to the scattered pile of bloodied clothing.

 Sighing, I pulled pants and boots on before stepping outside.

 Carbine trotted around the side of the house, head and tail held high, as if proud that he’d survived.
 He snorted and pranced, keeping his distance from the smoldering remains of the barn and the monster’s carcass.

 Leaving him to wander around, I began to clean myself up.

 First, I washed away the crusted scab over my chest and got a good look at the cut.
 The single claw that caught me ripped the flesh deep enough to warrant a few stitches.
 I got lucky, if all three claws had hit me with their full force, I’d be inside the creature’s belly by now.

-Downing a couple slugs of whiskey, I bit down on a piece of folded leather before drizzling some across the wound.
-Tears rolled from my eyes at the burst of pain.
-Then I stitched it shut, screaming through clenched teeth as the thin thread pulled the torn flesh back together.
+Then, downing a couple slugs of whiskey, I bit down on a piece of folded leather before drizzling some across the wound.
+Tears rolled from my eyes at the burst of fresh pain.
+Then I stitched the gash shut, screaming through clenched teeth as the thin thread pulled torn flesh back together.